obspy/obspy/misc/docs/source/coding_style.rst

 **Naming Convention**

-* Use meaningful variable/function/method names, these will help other people a lot when reading your code.
+* Use meaningful variable/function/method names; these will help other people a lot when reading your code.
 * Prepending a single underscore (``_``) means an object is "internal" / "private", which means that it is not supposed to be used by end-users and